Hit and Run Accident

 If an individual was unaware that he/she had caused an accident, it could be difficult for that person to be held liable for the act.
 The defendant needs to be aware that he/she had caused an accident or damage to claim a hit and run accident.
 However, the driver can be claimed negligent if he/she didn’t take the necessary precautions to avoid the damage or accident.

-If that’s what you require for your situation, the Gretchen Ortiz Law Firm is the place for you.
+If that’s what you require for your situation, the Law Offices of Gretchen Ortiz is the place for you.
 At our Law Firm, we guarantee all clients are provided with the professionalism and empathy they require while ensuring a determined effort to take the case.
 Contact our firm for your needs now, we won’t disappoint!